Zeiser/Andrews-Portfolio/README.md

 # Andrews-Portfolio
-The codes I dispay here are past assignments I have completed during completed for my information systems minor.
-If you have anyquestions Please email me at andrewzeiser18@gmail.com
+The programs I dispay here are some past assignments I have completed for the courses i took as an information systems minor.
+If you have any questions please email me at andrewzeiser18@gmail.com